 BE a temporary anchor.
 A reliable, sensible and available person – a ”port in a storm’.
 Notice, if you would, how it easy for ‘temporary’ to become ‘permanent.’

-Find ways to see things done day by day, and one after the other, so they can take even better care of themselves or others in their world.
+Find ways to see things done day-by-day, and one after the other, so they can take even better care of themselves or others in their world.

 Find ways to sort out the URGENT, the IMPORTANT and sort it from the URGENT AND IMPORTANT.

-- To restore our day-to-day functioning.
+To restore our day-to-day functioning, when we that is possible.

 Brevity: Psychological first aid needs to be available for short periods, from minutes up to one hour in most cases.
+Long group work and intense individual therapy is counter-productive.

-Pragmatism: Keep it practical; impractical suggestions can foster even more frustration and the feeling that things are even more out of control.
+Pragmatism: Keep it practical; impractical suggestions can foster even more frustration and foster the feeling that things are even more out of control.

 - changed physical conditions – accommodation, work and important relationships.